Here are a few simple ways to test your office for patient confidentiality:

 Your policies and procedures manual also should address the confidentiality of business records, personnel matters, and staff performance issues.

-If you need help solving problems associated with patient or interoffice confidentiality, TMA Practice Consulting can help through an operations assessment, on-site training, or development of a custom policies and procedures manual.
-Or create your manual using TMA's customizable Policies and Procedures: A Guide for Medical
+If you need help solving problems associated with patient or interoffice confidentiality, TMA Practice Services can help.
+Or create your practice's policies and procedures manual using TMA's customizable Policies and Procedures: A Guide for Medical Practices.

 TMA Practice E-tips main page